wso2/docs-is/en/docs/admin-guide/production-Deployment-Guidelines.md

 before deploying them in the WSO2 Carbon runtime.
-Also, use the **[WSO2 Update Manager (WUM)](https://docs.wso2.com/display/ADMIN44x/Updating+WSO2+Products)** tool , which is a command-line utility that allows you to get the latest updates ( bug fixes and security fixes ) of a particular product release.
+Also, use the **[WSO2 Update Manager (WUM)](https://docs.wso2.com/display/ADMIN44x/Updating+WSO2+Products)** tool, which is a command-line utility that allows you to get the latest updates ( bug fixes and security fixes ) of a particular product release.